Dowsing (band)

 Dowsing is an American emo band from Chicago.

 History

 Dowsing began in 2011 with the release of an EP titled All I Could Find Was You.
 They followed that release with a 7-inch split with Parker via Count Your Lucky Stars.

 In 2012, Dowsing released their first studio album titled It's Still Pretty Terrible via Count Your Lucky Stars.
 The following year they released their second studio album titled I Don't Even Care Anymore.
+The album was recording at Atlas Studios at the Stayahead House from February 2, 2013 to February 10, 2013.
+Count Your Lucky Stars released a music video for the title track.

 In 2013, Soft Speak Records released a split with Dowsing, Haverford, Run, Forever, and Captain, We're Sinking.

 In May 2014, Dowsing released a 7-inch split with Annabel via Count Your Lucky Stars.